There's still time to stream these movies before the Oscars

 Buy: Amazon, Apple, FandangoNow, Google Play, Vudu, YouTube

-This story was published earlier and has been updated as the movies listed become available on more services.
+Originally published Jan.
+13 and updated as the movies listed become available on more services.

 Discuss: Oscars 2020: How to watch the nominated movies at home